756D6D61/Kaggle-Titanic/README.md

-# Kaggle Competition: Titanic
+# 🛳️Kaggle Titanic Competition
-This code includes the test and train data used to program the solution for the Kaggle titanic competition in Python.

-Kaggle is a machine learning/data science website, which enables users to be able to learn about data analysis and various data sets.
+Kaggle is a machine learning website, which enables users to participate in competitions, use various data sets etc.

+### 📋Aims of App
+* To build the best model to gain the highest accuracy score on the Kaggle leaderboard

+### 👩‍💻Technical Details
+* Python

+### 🔧How to Run the App
+* In your terminal run `python titanic.py` and the output will a CSV
+* The CSV file in the project submission

+### 💭Future Improvements
+* Program better model utilising various different machine learning techniques